 Phone: +64 9 275 0789

-You can buy your ticket from the bus driver (cash only) or get the AT HOP smart card that can be bought online or at a ticket office.
-One ticket office is the Britomart customer service centre.
+Tickets can be bought directly from the bus driver (cash only), or you can get your hands on the AT HOP smart card online or at a ticket office, such as the Britomart customer service centre.

 Address: Britomart Transport Centre, 8-10 Queen Street, Auckland

 Numerous taxi companies operate throughout Auckland.
 Zoomy, Ola NZ and Uber rideshare apps are a convenient way to find a ride, too.

 Taxi ranks are found around the city centre.
 Try Lower Hobson Street, Ferry Building, Britomart and Kitchener Street.
 Call Auckland Co-op Taxis to order a car by phone.

 Post offices in Auckland are run by NZ Post, providing several services throughout the city.
 The offices have a red sign on the outside, with New Zealand Post written on.
 A centrally located one is Wellesley Street NZ Post & Kiwibank, located on Wellesley Street, close to Aotea Square.

 Address: NZ Post Shop, 24 Wellesley Street West, Auckland

 Pharmacies, often referred to as 'chemists' in New Zealand, are typically open during standard retail hours, generally 9 am to 5:30 pm on weekdays.
 However, hours can extend to late evenings and weekends in larger cities and shopping centres.